Pgachie/my-first-/README.md

 #DAY ONE
 **Installation of tools**
-The followinng describes steps you can use to insta;ll required tools for the training
+The followinng describes steps you can use to install required tools for the training

 Installed: